trussworks/formik-to-react-hook-form-migration-guide/README.md

 1. Create a copy of your custom Formik-aware component
    - Follow your project's naming and organizational conventions.
-   - Know that the Formik-aware should be removed when the entire migration effort is completed (see [Cleanup](#cleanup) for more details).
+   - Know that the Formik-aware component should be removed when the entire migration effort is completed (see [Cleanup](#cleanup) for more details).
 2. Use the [Migration Glossary](#migration-glossary) to evaluate which Formik utilities will need to be replaced, and what to replace them with.